josephglaspie/golangBored/README.md

 ```
 Take the return from ngrok and add it to the twilio webhook

-#### Use local images
-In the deployment yaml you'll find  an image pushed to Dockerhub.
-If you're using minikube and
-want to use local images only, check out this [medium article](https://medium.com/swlh/how-to-run-locally-built-docker-images-in-kubernetes-b28fbc32cc1d)

 #### EKS
 - Used eks module: https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest
-- Create main.tf as seen in this repo and tfvars.tf with the following:
+- Create main.tf as seen in this repo and tfvars.tf (.gitignore) with the following:

 ```
 provider "aws" {